Background pattern

 • altered blood test results, such as some liver or kidney tests.
 Your doctor will explain these results

-• symptoms of infection or autoimmune disorders (inflammatory reconstitution syndrome)
+• symptoms of infection or autoimmune disorders (immune reconstitution inflammatory syndrome)

-• osteonecrosis (bone tissue death caused by loss of blood supply to the bone)
+• osteonecrosis (death of bone tissue caused by loss of blood supply to the bone)

 • breast enlargement

-• altered blood test results, such as some pancreatic tests, high sugar levels, altered lipid levels (fats).
+• altered blood test results, such as some tests related to the pancreas, high sugar levels, altered "lipid" (fat) levels.
 Your doctor will explain these results

-• allergic reactions such as urticaria, severe skin and tissue inflammation (more frequent in the lips or eyes)
+• allergic reactions such as hives, severe skin and tissue inflammation (more frequent in the lips or eyes)

-• severe skin rash with blisters and peeling, especially around the mouth, nose, eyes, and genitals.
+• severe rash with blisters and peeling of the skin, especially around the mouth, nose, eyes, and genitals

 Rare side effects (may affect up to 1 in 1,000 people)

-• a reaction called DRESS [severe rash, which may be accompanied by fever, fatigue, facial swelling or lymph node swelling, increased eosinophils (a type of white blood cell), liver, kidney, or lung effects].
+• a reaction called DRESS [severe rash, which can be accompanied by fever, fatigue, swelling of the face or lymph nodes, increased eosinophils (a type of white blood cell), effects on the liver, kidney, or lung]

-Side effects with unknown frequency: a rash may become severe or potentially fatal:
+Side effects with unknown frequency: a rash can become severe or potentially life-threatening:

-• skin rash with blisters and peeling on most of the body
+• rash with blisters and peeling of the skin over a large part of the body

-• red rash covered with small pus-filled blisters that may spread across the body, sometimes with fever.
+• red rash covered with small blisters filled with pus that can spread throughout the body, sometimes with fever

 Some side effects are typical of HIV medications that belong to the same family as REZOLSTA.
 These are:

 • weakness or muscle pain.
-In rare cases, these muscle disorders may be severe.
+In rare cases, these muscle disorders can be serious

 Reporting side effects

-Do not use this medication after the expiration date that appears on the box and on the bottle after CAD.
+Do not use this medication after the expiration date shown on the carton and on the bottle after EXP.
 The expiration date is the last day of the month indicated.

-Do not use this medication after 6 weeks following the first opening of the bottle.
+Do not use this medication after 6 weeks after the first opening of the bottle.

 Composition of REZOLSTA

 • The active ingredients are darunavir and cobicistat.
-Each tablet contains 800 mg of darunavir (as etanolate) and 150 mg of cobicistat.
+Each tablet contains 800 mg of darunavir (as ethanolate) and 150 mg of cobicistat.

-• The other components are hypromellose, microcrystalline cellulose, colloidal silicon dioxide, crospovidone, and magnesium stearate.
-The coating film contains partially hydrolyzed polyvinyl alcohol, titanium dioxide, polyethylene glycol (macrogol), talc, red iron oxide, and black iron oxide.
+• The other ingredients are hypromellose, silicified microcrystalline cellulose, colloidal silicon dioxide, crospovidone, and magnesium stearate.
+The film coating contains partially hydrolyzed polyvinyl alcohol, titanium dioxide, polyethylene glycol (macrogol), talc, red iron oxide, and black iron oxide.

-• This medicine contains less than 1 mmol of sodium (23 mg) per unit dose; it is essentially "sodium-free".
+• This medication contains less than 1 mmol of sodium (23 mg) per unit dose; it is essentially "sodium-free".

-Pink, oval-shaped, film-coated tablet, engraved with "TG" on one side and "800" on the other.
+Film-coated tablet, pink, oval, engraved with TG on one side, 800 on the other.
 30 tablets in a plastic bottle.

 Manufacturer